top of page

 Charlotte’s magic faltered completely.
 She saw him blur—circling her like a phantom, movements light but precise.

-Charlotte’s panic broke her focus.
+“Ack—wait—!”
+The panic broke her focus.
 Her eyes struggled to track him—he was too fast.
 Faster than before.

-Her wrist was pulled.
-A sudden twist.
-Her leg swept out from under her.
+In a blink, he was behind her.
+Her wrist was pulled, and her leg swept out from under her.

 Charlotte squeezed her eyes shut, bracing for impact—